-If Require unique passwords is selected and you select Remove password from history list after a specified number of days (0-365) but don't specify a number of days, the password will be on the history list for 8 times the value set in the Number of days before password expires (0-365) field.
-If neither field has a value, the password will be on the history list for 365 days.
+If Require unique passwords is selected and you select Remove password from history list after a specified number of days (0-365) but don't specify a number of days, the password is on the history list for 8 times the value set in the Number of days before password expires (0-365) field.
+If neither field has a value, the password is on the history list for 365 days.